SSH_CONFIG(5) BSD File Formats Manual SSH_CONFIG(5)

 Specifies the key types that will be used for hostbased authenti-

-cation as a comma-separated pattern list.
+cation as a comma-separated list of patterns.
 Alternately if the

 specified value begins with a `+' character, then the specified